barrachri/christianbarra.com/content/posts/dictionary-views-in-python.md

 But do you know which kind of object is returned?

-They all return a special object, called [view](https://docs.python.org/3/library/stdtypes.html#dictionary-view-objects).
+They all return a special object called [view](https://docs.python.org/3/library/stdtypes.html#dictionary-view-objects).

 Why are __views__ useful?